myshell-ai/AIlice/README.md

 <a name="cool-things-we-can-do"></a>
 ### COOL Things We Can Do

+#### Quick Start Examples
+- "List the contents of the current directory."
+- "Check the weather in San Francisco today."
+- "Calculate the integral of e^(-x^2) from negative infinity to positive infinity with detailed derivation steps."
+- "Generate fractal visualization using any algorithm of choice."

 #### System Administration
 - "Install Google Chrome browser on this system.
 Download the latest stable version, verify the installation, and confirm it's working properly."

+#### Software Development & Analysis
+- "Clone the GiraffeCV project from GitHub, analyze its architecture, identify main module interfaces, and provide a detailed report."

+#### Artificial Intelligence
+- "Use SDXL to generate an image of 'a fat orange cat'.
+Reference sample code from its Hugging Face page, save to current directory and display the result."

+#### Web Development
+- "Generate a professional homepage for the AIlice AI agent project on GitHub.
+Run it on local port 59001 with beautiful interface including images and text content."

 #### Engineering Design & Simulation
 - "Design a frequency modulation (FM) radio receiver with simulation.
 Provide schematic diagram and simulation results."
 - "Use CadQuery to generate a gear with custom parameters.
 Provide projection views from multiple angles after generation."

-#### Web Development
-- "Generate a professional homepage for the AIlice AI agent project on GitHub.
-Run it on local port 59001 with beautiful interface including images and text content."

-#### Software Development & Analysis
-- "Clone the GiraffeCV project from GitHub, analyze its architecture, identify main module interfaces, and provide a detailed report."

-#### Artificial Intelligence
-- "Use SDXL to generate an image of 'a fat orange cat'.
-Reference sample code from its Hugging Face page, save to current directory and display the result."

 #### Cybersecurity
 - "Perform a comprehensive security scan of kragent.ai website.
 Check for common vulnerabilities and provide a detailed security assessment report with recommendations."